Comprehensive Stroke Center at Rhode Island Hospital

 Leading-edge surgeries help mother, marathon runner Faith Helm overcome aneurysms

 One March day in 2016, Faith Helm, then 49, took a long morning run as part of her training regimen for an upcoming Boston Marathon.
 Then she was off to work at the University of Rhode Island’s RI Geriatric Education Center where she is a program manager.

 As she prepared for a meeting, Helm suddenly felt dizzy and disoriented, and soon felt a brief paralysis.
 Something was very wrong.
 She got through her meeting, but noticed immediately that her face was drooping.

-She went to her local hospital and was immediately transferred to Rhode Island Hospital, the state’s only Comprehensive Stroke Center.
+She went to her local hospital and was immediately transferred to Rhode Island Hospital, the state’s only Comprehensive Stroke Center, part of the Norman Prince Neurosciences Institute.
 There, Helm met Ryan McTaggart, MD, a brain aneurysm expert and director of interventional neuroradiology.

 “MRI scans revealed Faith’s two aneurysms,” recalls Dr. McTaggart.
 “And they fell outside of traditional surgical or endovascular techniques.
 Her vessels required reconstruction of the diseased segment.”

 Dr. McTaggart recommended “flow diversion,” a procedure which would divert blood flow away from the aneurysms, essentially bridging the normal portions of the vessel before and beyond to bypass the weakened and bulging wall.
 Given the complexity and the two different areas of the brain to be addressed, she would need two surgeries.

 Support group helps patients and families